Inspecting for the future (2024–2030)

 Trial & review

-• Soon, we will begin to test slightly different approaches to inspection with a few providers across each sector.
-Feedback from these trials will inform the next stage of development.
+• We tested slightly different approaches to inspection with a few providers across each sector.
+Feedback from these trials continues to inform the next stage of development.

-• We are reviewing what and how we inspect to make sure our work keeps pace with changes in Wales and meets the needs of the next generation of learners.
+• We use this feedback to review what and how we inspect to make sure our work keeps pace with changes in Wales and meets the needs of the next generation of learners.

 What will guide the new approach?